apple/swift-protobuf/Documentation/PLUGIN.md

 This option accepts a comma-delimited list of features to hide:

 *   `Fields`: Suppresses the runtime `_NameMap` for message fields.
-Serializing to JSON will fail.
+Serializing to JSON fails.
     TextFormat serialization falls back to printing numeric field tags.
 *   `EnumValues`: Suppresses the runtime `_NameMap` for enum cases.
 Serializing to JSON or TextFormat falls back to outputting raw numeric integer values.
 *   `Types`: Sets the `protoMessageName` and `_protobuf_package` properties to empty strings.
-    Registering affected types in the `Google_Protobuf_Any` registry will safely fail.
+    Registering affected types in the `Google_Protobuf_Any` registry safely fails.
 *   `All`: A shorthand equivalent to enabling `Fields`, `EnumValues`, and `Types`.

 ### Building your project

-After copying the `.pb.swift` files into your project, you will need to add the
+After copying the `.pb.swift` files into your project, you need to add the
 [SwiftProtobuf library](https://github.com/apple/swift-protobuf) to
 your project to support the generated code.
 If you are using the